 It all started quite a long time ago.
-I have been considering the acquisition of another aircraft for a long time, mainly due to the replacement and substitutability of aircraft even at the time of service, repairs and revisions.
-Since we already own one PS-28 Cruiser “Glass” aircraft and operate another, my decision was clearly aimed at procuring an aircraft of the same type.
-Around the same time, Andrej, a colleague and training leader at our flight school, also considered plans and investments in the aircraft.
-Based on the knowledge and experience gained from the position of flight training instructor, today’s Czech Aircraft Group, s.r.o.. decided on the same airplane from the Czech manufacturer Czech Sport Aircraft.
-During one joint telephone conversation, he outlined his intention to me.
-It didn’t take long and the decision was made to join forces for a common goal.
-We quickly agreed on the equipment that the aircraft should have at its disposal, and we wanted it to be as identical as possible to the one already in use, if possible.
-We obtained up-to-date information from various sources on aircraft available for sale, which at least partially met our requirements.
-We shortlisted several candidates.
-After considering the pros and cons, we finally decided on the farthest from us.
-However, it met all our requirements in terms of equipment and also a big plus was the low number of flying hours with one owner.
-We became more interested in the plane.
+I have been thinking about getting another aircraft for a long time, mainly because of the replacement and substitutability of the aircraft even in times of servicing, repairs and overhauls.
+Since we already own one PS-28 Cruiser “Glass” and operate another, my decision was clearly to acquire an aircraft of the same type.
+Around the same time, my colleague and head of training at our flight school, Andrej, was also thinking about plans and investments in an aircraft.
+Based on the knowledge and experience he gained as a flight instructor, he decided to choose the same aeroplane from the Czech manufacturer Czech Sport Aircraft, today’s Czech Aircraft Group, s.r.o..
+In a phone conversation we had together, he outlined his intention to me.
+It was not long before the decision was made to join forces for a common goal.
+We quickly agreed on the equipment that the aircraft should have and we wanted it to be as identical as possible to the one already in use.
+From various sources we obtained up-to-date information on aircraft available for sale that at least partially met our requirements.
+We have shortlisted several candidates.
+After weighing the pros and cons, we finally decided on the one furthest away from us.
+However, it met all our requirements in terms of equipment and also a big plus was the low number of hours flown by one owner.
+We started to take a closer interest in the aircraft.
 And why from Norway?
-As both owners are now pilots and air travelers, the opportunity to fly a small plane from Tromso Airport, located behind the Arctic Circle to Slovakia, also played an important role.
-The initial plan was three days on a plane over an unknown and beautiful northern landscape, over the sea, which was simply a challenge for us.
-Unfortunately, all this in the period of approaching winter, unstable, cloudy and rainy weather, shortening days, polar nights in the north and escalating Corona measures.
+Since both of us are pilots and air travelers now, the opportunity to fly a small plane from Tromso airport, which is located above the Arctic Circle, to Slovakia, played a big role.
+The initial plan was three days in a plane over an unknown and beautiful Nordic landscape, over the sea, which was simply a challenge for us.
+Unfortunately, all this in a period of approaching winter, unstable, cloudy and rainy weather, shortening days, polar night in the north and escalating Corona measures.

-You have a relatively difficult period behind you, full of phone calls, emails, requests, contracts, agreements, permits and European bureaucracy.
-Almost a new plane is parked in the hangar.
-Was it difficult at this time of restrictions and bans to transport the aircraft to Slovakia?
+You have had quite a busy period of phone calls, emails, applications, contracts, agreements, permits and European bureaucracy.
+An almost new plane is parked in the hangar.
+Was it difficult to get the plane to Slovakia in this time of restrictions and bans?

-The cruiser headed from Norway directly to the service organization in Brno.
-What preceded the first takeoff and the actual flight to Slovakia?
+The cruiser was heading from Norway directly to the service organisation in Brno.
+What preceded the first take-off and the flight to Slovakia?

-Just like you said, the plane was unloaded from a truck at our Herbst Aero service organization.
-After unloading it, the mechanics set to work and the photographs prove that it was not enough.
-But okay.
-First, the condition after the transport was checked, where it was found that the aircraft did not suffer any damage along the way.
-Here I have to thank and highlight the really professional approach of the forwarding company TECTA Logistic s.r.o Bratislava and Mr. Václav Bartoušek, who supervised the entire transport.
-Subsequently, the technicians began to inspect and assemble the individual parts so that they not only completed the aircraft, but did not overlook any hidden defects.
-If the findings were found, they were subsequently removed.
-Limited parts were also inspected, which are parts that may have expired even though they do not show signs of damage.
-In addition to these works, the aircraft gradually assembled and got into flight capable condition.
-One of the fundamental service tasks was also the replacement of the radio station with a new one with a frequency division of 8.33 kHz, which is required by us and the aircraft would not receive the necessary documents without it.
-In Norway, this is not yet mandatory and the 25 kHz division is still used.
-At the same time, work on the documentary part and communication with the authorities began.
-Office for Regulation of Electronic Communications and Postal Services and their employees Mr. Ing.
-Milan Mizera, the director of the department and Mrs. Bibiána Chrobáková willingly, quickly and on a professional level complied with our requirements and issued us with the “Permit of the aircraft station”.
-The transport office assigned us the codes for the transponder and ELT and they had to be programmed.
-The aircraft received a new registration mark OM-SCN and it was necessary to mark the aircraft with it.
+Just as you said, the aircraft was unloaded from the truck at our service organization Herbst Aero.
+After unloading it, the mechanics got to work, and the photos prove that there was no shortage of work.
+But in order.
+First, the post-transport condition was checked to ensure that the aircraft had not suffered any damage en route.
+Here I have to thank and highlight the really professional approach of the forwarding company TECTA Logistic s.r.o Bratislava and Mr. Václav Bartoušek, who supervised the whole transport.
+Subsequently, the technicians began to inspect and assemble the individual parts so as not only to complete the aircraft, but also to ensure that no hidden defects were overlooked.
+Where findings were found, they were subsequently removed.
+Also, limited parts, which are parts that may have reached the end of their useful life even if they show no signs of damage, were inspected.
+Alongside this work, the aircraft was gradually being assembled and brought to a flyable condition.
+One of the essential servicing tasks was the replacement of the radio station with a new one with a frequency division of 8.33 kHz, which is required by us and the aircraft would not have received the necessary documents without it.
+In Norway this is not yet mandatory and the 25 kHz division is still used.
+In parallel, work on the documentary part and communication with the authorities has also started.
+The Office for Electronic Communications and Postal Services and their staff Mr Ing.
+Milan Mizera, Director of the Department and Mrs. Bibiána Chrobáková willingly, quickly and on a professional level met our requirements and issued us the “Aircraft Station Permit”.
+The Transport Authority assigned us the codes for the transponder and ELT and these had to be programmed.
+The aircraft was given a new matriculation mark OM-SCN and the aircraft had to be marked with it.
 In short, we were in the finals.
-Just before Christmas, the first engine test was performed after the plane was assembled.
-We have been waiting impatiently for that.
-We still had to complete the documentary part in cooperation with the Transport Office.
-Despite the still persistent restrictions in the pre-Christmas period, the employees of the transport office came to our aid and in a very short time we received all the documents necessary for the operation.
-Here we would like to thank Mrs. Sona Gažiová and Mr. Ing. Ľubomír KVAKOV for their professional approach and helpfulness.
-A small step for a man, but a big one for our plane.
+Just before Christmas, the first engine test was performed after the aircraft was taken down.
+We have been eagerly waiting for this one.
+We still have to complete the documentary part in cooperation with the Transport Authority.
+In spite of the still persistent restrictions in the pre-Christmas period, the staff of the transport authority met us and in a very short time we received all the documents necessary for the operation.
+Here we would like to thank once again Mrs. Sonia Gažiová and Mr. Ing. Ľubomír KVAK for their professional approach and helpfulness.
+A small step for man, but a big one for our aircraft.
 And Christmas is here.
-We took a break and the new year came again before we got married.
-The plane obediently waited in the hangar for its big day, the “flight”.
-However, the weather was not good for us, so we had to wait.
-The coveted day came on January 8, 2021, when the Cruiser was saddled by the flying pilot Mr. Lenert and made his first flight on it under the name OM-SCN.
-We finally had the coveted ra message, “the plane is completely finished, flown in, we can come and pick it up.”
-With a smile on our faces, we began to arrange a flight home.
-After the attack on the Brno Tuřany airport in April, we activated our flight plan and as a group of 2x PS-28 CRUISER OM-SCA and OM-SCN we headed home to the airport in Lučenec.
-We enjoyed the trip with pleasure.
-After the flight, we evaluated that everything works as it should and therefore our thanks also belong to the entire team of workers from Herbst Aero, a.s. under the leadership of Mr. Milan Mičák as the chief technician and Mr. Ing.
-Ján Peřan, the company’s director, for their large contribution to the success of this project.
+We indulged in a little rest and the new year came again sooner than we thought.
+The plane was obediently waiting in the hangar for its big day, “the trip”.
+However, the weather was not favourable and we had to wait.
+The coveted day came 08.
+01. 2021 when the Cruiser was saddled by the pilot Mr. Lenert and made the first flight on it under the designation OM-SCN.
+Finally we got the longed-for joyful news, “the plane is completely finished, it is soldered, we can come and take it over”.
+With smiles on our faces, we began to arrange our flight home.
+After loading at Brno Tuřany airport apron we activated our flight plan and as a group of 2x PS-28 CRUISER OM-SCA and OM-SCN we headed home to Lučenec airport.
+We enjoyed the journey.
+After the flight we evaluated that everything works as it should and therefore our thanks go also to the whole team of workers from Herbst Aero, a.s. under the leadership of Mr. Milan Mičák as chief engineer and Mr. Ing.
+Ján Peřan as the company director for their great contribution to the success of this project.

-What about aircraft equipment?
+What about the aircraft equipment?
 Engine, propeller, instruments, parachute?

 Everything fits as we planned from the beginning.
-The equipment of the aircraft is identical to the first operated Cruiser except for small details.
-The engine is standard from the ROTAX 912 ULS company with a power of one hundred horsepower, currently the WOODCOMP Klasik 170/3/R propeller is installed on it, but in the future we are considering replacing it with a SENSENICH propeller, but time will tell.
-The instrument panel is equipped with screens from the DYNON company, namely the EFIS D100 flight display and the EMS D120 engine data display.
-There you will also find a GARMIN 328 GTX transponder, a GARMIN GNC 255A radio with a frequency division of 8.33kHz and a GARMIN 695 GPS.
+The equipment of the aircraft is identical to the first operated Cruiser, except for small details.
+The engine is a standard ROTAX 912 ULS with 100 hp, currently it is equipped with a WOODCOMP Klasik 170/3/R propeller, but in the future we are considering replacing it with a SENSENICH propeller, but time will tell.
+The dashboard is equipped with DYNON displays, namely the EFIS D100 flight display and the EMS D120 engine data display.
+You will also find a GARMIN 328 GTX transponder, a GARMIN GNC 255A radio with 8.33kHz frequency division and a GARMIN 695 GPS.
 The ELT AK 451 emergency signal transmitter is installed in the luggage compartment.
 And the parachute?
-Of course, the aircraft has a built-in pyrotechnic rescue parachute system from the company BRS.
-The aircraft has an innovated and reinforced front landing gear leg.
-All other change service Bulletins are already incorporated on the aircraft.
+Of course the aircraft has a built-in pyrotechnic rescue parachute system from BRS.
+The aircraft has an upgraded and reinforced front landing gear leg.
+All other Change Service Bulletins are already incorporated on the aircraft.

-The Cruiser Aircraft manufacturing plant recently introduced an innovated Cruiser aircraft for use in so-called VFR night operations.
-Is it possible to implement innovations in already used aircraft like yours?
+The Cruiser Aircraft manufacturing plant, recently introduced an upgraded Cruiser aircraft with use for so-called night flying in VFR conditions.
+Is it also possible to implement innovations in already used aircraft like yours?
 What does it entail?

 Yes, it’s exactly as you said.
-The aircraft manufacturer has received a certificate from EASA authorizing the aircraft to operate at night under VMC conditions.
-Unfortunately, our aircraft cannot be operated in these conditions at this time.
-All newly manufactured aircraft marked PS-28N are equipped with certified Rotax 912 S2 engines with a backup alternator and associated avionics.
-Wondering what it would be like to meet the conditions for flying at night?
-An extensive reconstruction of the aircraft would be needed.
-However, this intervention is so costly that it would be economically unbearable.
-There is considerable interest in VFR night training by students and pilots, but the usability of this method of flying in practice is minimal.
-The fact that our aircraft are not certified for VFR night operation is certainly not considered a handicap, due to the fact that we provide this type of training to other types of aircraft within our flight school.
+The aircraft manufacturer has received a certificate from EASA authorising the aircraft to operate at night under VMC conditions.
+Unfortunately our aircraft cannot be operated in these conditions at this time.
+All newly manufactured PS-28N aircraft are equipped with certified Rotax 912 S2 engines with a backup alternator and associated avionics.
+Did you ask what it would take to qualify for night flying?
+A major rebuild of the aircraft would be required.
+However, this intervention is so costly that it would be economically prohibitive.
+There is considerable interest in VFR night training from students and pilots, but the applicability of this method of flying in practice is minimal.
+The fact that our aircraft are not certified for VFR night operations is certainly not a handicap for the reason that we provide this type of training with a different type of aircraft within our flight school.

-Today, the Cruiser already holds a seat in the hangar.
-You are expanding the offer of aviation training and services.
+Today, the Cruiser no longer occupies a place in the hangar.
+You are expanding your aviation training and service offerings.
 What will be its use?

-The aircraft will be operated by the newly established airline Sky Story s.r.o., which is a partner organization of the Flying Service DTO flight school and plans to provide flight training beyond the DTO’s privileges in the future.
-Of course, if necessary, it will help to cover the excessive requirements for aircraft in the partner flight school.
-The offer will also include aircraft rental for clients and those interested in flying.
+The aircraft will be operated by the newly established aviation company Sky Story s.r.o., which is a partner organization of the Flying Service DTO flight school and plans to provide flight training beyond the scope of the DTO’s authorizations in the future.
+It will of course assist in covering excess aircraft requirements at the partner flight school where necessary.
+We also include aircraft rental for clients and those interested in flying.
 We are constantly working to continue to expand and improve our services.